 Hannah Jo King is a Natural Resources Science and Management PhD student working on a dissertation focused on African American and Indigenous ecological knowledge.
 She is also working with our Kawe Gidaa-naanaagadawendaamin Manoomin [First we must consider Manoomin / Psiη (wild rice)] project.

-Congratulations to the following students that have graduated!
+Congratulations to the following students I have worked with that have graduated! (listed in approximate order of graduation)

 Kate Flick received her PhD looking at the complex relationships between environmental and human community restoration.
-She works at the intersection of social and ecological dimensions of landscape restoration and health.
 I co-advised Kate with Rebecca Montgomery.

 Thomas Kenote‘s MS thesis focused on ethical Indigenous research and Indigenous phenology.
 Rebecca Montgomery was his primary advisor.